This article is for IT support.

 No. You can only create and apply filtering policies on TLDEs in School Manager.

 What happens if I create a policy using .com, .org, or another common Top-Level Domain as a TLDE?

 Do not create policies for common Top-Level Domains unless absolutely necessary.

-Blocking Top Level Domains is possible but it can interfere with the operation of your network and your ability to teach classes.
+Blocking Top Level Domains is possible but can interfere with your network's operation and your ability to teach classes.
 For example, applying a block to the .co TLD applies to all sites using the .co TLD, including all .co.uk, .co.nz, .co.jp and .co.kr domains.
-Blocking the .com TLD would block all .com sites, including all .com.au sites, and many core internet infrastructure sites like google.com or aws.com.
+Blocking the .com TLD would block all .com sites, including all .com.au sites and core internet infrastructure sites like google.com or aws.com.